bajzc/bajzc.github.io/posts/vlc-how-to-generate-m3u-playlists/index.rst

 ========

 .. note::
-	This script is only fit for my needs, you can alter it by following the explanation for each function.
+	This script is only fit for my needs, you can modify it by following the explanation for each function.

 .. code-block:: bash
 	:linenos: